-As stipulated within the Scheme's Constitution, each unit represents a right to an individual unit in the Scheme and does not extend to a right to the underlying assets of the Scheme.
-There are no separate classes of units and each unit has the same rights attaching to it as all other units of the Scheme.
+As stipulated within the Scheme's Constitution, each unit in a unit class represents a right to a unit in the relevant class within the Scheme and does not extend to a right to the underlying assets of the Scheme.
+There are two classes of unitholders in the Scheme - Class A for retail investors and Class B for wholesale investors.